resbaz/nectar-cloud-lessons/Lessons/Lesson_II/Lesson_II.md

-# Lesson II: Your free computer: up and running (45min)
+# Lesson II: Your free computer: up and running (30 min)

 > A researcher, Anna Prentice wants fire up a website to share some some information about her project with the world.
 > Looking at the NeCTAR image list, she sees that there is a public image with Drupal, a content management system that